fastly/compute-js-static-publish/MIGRATING.md

 }
 ```

-If you had made your own changes to `src/index.js`, you will need to make the equivalent changes in this new format.
+If you've previously made changes to `src/index.js`, you will need to make the equivalent changes in this new format.

 ## `static-publish.rc.js`

-This configuration file has changed a bit in v4, and you may find that some features simply do not continue work after
+This configuration file has changed in v4, and you may find that some features have stopped working after
 upgrading from v3.

 * In v3, the configuration object was typed `Config`.
 In v4, it is now typed with a more descriptive name, `StaticPublisherConfig`.